 You may be working as a tradesperson and considering a career and lifestyle change.
 You may already be working in the education sector and you want to move into a teaching role.
 You can choose a rewarding career where you get to share your passion and expertise, as well as encourage and inspire young people.

-To be eligible for the Trade to Teach Internship Program pilot, you must:
+To be eligible for the Trade to Teach Internship Program, you must:

 - hold a relevant trade qualification (Certificate III or higher)

-- be eligible for enrolment into the undergraduate teaching degree (secondary) in 2023, specialising in Industrial Technology and Design (ITD) at one of the partner Higher Education Institutions (HEI):
+- be eligible for enrolment into the undergraduate teaching degree (secondary) in 2024, specialising in Industrial Technology and Design (ITD) at one of the partner universities—Central Queensland University (CQU) and

-- be willing to undertake an internship in a Queensland state secondary school.
+- be willing to undertake an internship in any Queensland state secondary school.
 The specific school will be determined in consultation with the intern and local HR teams

-- demonstrate commitment to teach in a Queensland state school in the ITD subject area for a minimum service period (3–4 years depending on location) after graduation
+- demonstrate commitment to teach in any Queensland state school in the ITD subject area for a minimum service period (3–4 years depending on location) after graduation.
+This permanent teaching position may not be in the same school as the internship and may be in a school with the greatest demand for ITD teachers (potentially rural or remote locations)

 - be an Australian citizen or have permanent residency status in Australia.

 Applicants will need to meet minimum entry requirements for the degree.
-Talk to the relevant HEI about entry requirements and enrolment processes.
+Talk to the partner universities about entry requirements and enrolment processes.
+Universities also offer bridging courses and programs to prepare people for tertiary study.
+It is highly recommended that applicants enquire about these programs at the same time as applying for the program.

 It is also preferable that you have industry experience (post trade qualification) to bring real life learning to the classroom.
-This experience may also provide you with an opportunity for recognition of prior learning, which would be assessed by the Higher Education Institute (HEI) and may reduce the duration of your course.
+This experience may also provide you with an opportunity for recognition of prior learning, which would be assessed by the university and may reduce your study load.

 If you require more information, contact the Trade to Teach team, Queensland Department of Education by email